Jeffrey Amherst, 1st Baron Amherst(1717-1797), Field Marshal

 Sitter in 7 portraits

 Amherst was responsible for a series of sweeping victories against the French during the Seven Years War (1758-60).
-These led to the British conquest of Canada with Amherst establishing the county's military government.
-His career was not without controversy, owing to his harsh treatment of Mi'kmaq Indians of Nova Scotia.
-The most contentious episode was during the Mi'kmaq Indian Pontiac War (1763).
-Amherst, in an attempt to put down the uprising, ordered the distribution of smallpox-infected blankets among the Indians.
+These led to the British conquest of Canada, with Amherst establishing the county's military government.
+His career was not without controversy, owing to his harsh treatment of the Mi'kmaq Indians of Nova Scotia.
+The most contentious episode was during the Mi'kmaq Indian Pontiac War (1763) when Amherst, in an attempt to put down the uprising, ordered the distribution of smallpox-infected blankets among the Indians.
 The Pontiac War encouraged the British government to keep a standing army in North America, a measure that provoked colonial resistance in the lead up to the American War of Independence (1775-83).

 by James Gillray, published by Samuel William Fores